hugmatj/fedora-ultimate-setup-script/README.md

 - Deadbeef
 - MPV
-- FFmpeg
-- youtube-dl
 - Handbrake
-- Mediainfo
 - MKVToolNix

 ### Security and backup

-- Keepassxc
+- KeepassXC
 - Syncthing
 - BorgBackup

 ### Development tools

 - Visual Studio Code with extensions
-- php / node.js / deno
+- PHP / Node.js / Deno
-- Podman / Docker
+- Podman (Centos) / Docker (Fedora)
 - Boxes
-- Zeal

 There are two scripts for each distribution, `install` and `setup`.
 Install requires running with `sudo`, this was done to prevent it timing out when left unattended.